SaffronCode/SaffronCodeJS/README.md

 `framework.EventDispatcher:Class`
 List of functions:
 `var dispatcher = new EventDispatcher();

-//How to add and remove an EventListner on an dispatcher;
+//How to add and remove an EventListner on an dispatcher

 dispatcher.addEventListner(type:string,trigger:(eventType?:string,param?:any)=>any):void;

-//sample : dispatcher.addEventListner("LOGGED_IN",this.userIsLoggedIn);
+//sample : dispatcher.addEventListner("LOGGED_IN",this.userIsLoggedIn)

 dispatcher.removeEventListner(type:string,trigger:(eventType?:string,param?:any)=>any):void;

-//sample : dispatcher.removeEventListner("LOGGED_IN",this.userIsLoggedIn);
+//sample : dispatcher.removeEventListner("LOGGED_IN",this.userIsLoggedIn)

-//How to dispatch an event on your dispatcher;
+//How to dispatch an event on your dispatcher

 dispatcher.dispatchEvent(type:string,param:any=null):void;

 //sample : dispatcher.dispatchEvent("LOGGED_IN",userTocken)`

 ## PageManager(ReactRouter's Assist)
 `
-    dispatcher:new EventDispatcher(),
+    dispatcher:new EventDispatcher()

-    PAGE_CHANGED : "PAGE_CHANGED",
+    PAGE_CHANGED : "PAGE_CHANGED"

-    routerParamList:'',
+    routerParamList:''

-    changePage:changePage,
+    changePage:changePage

-    decodePageParams:decodePageParams,
+    decodePageParams:decodePageParams

-    getCurrentPage:getCurrentPage,
+    getCurrentPage:getCurrentPage

-    registerPage:registerPage,
+    registerPage:registerPage
 `
 ### PageData
 `    url:string;

     pageName:string;

     component?:React.ComponentClass;

     pageData:any;
 `